pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+If there's a current user ID in state, it shows the UsersContainer route; else it goes to login page.
+This switches which component to show.

 ---

 - [ ] Now try logging in.
 Then, when you're on the `/users` page, refresh the page.